CtrlK

 Distinctiveness Conflict Risk

-Very distinct niche — it's specifically a help/reference card for 'caveman' functionality with unique trigger terms that are unlikely to conflict with other skills.
+Very distinct niche — it's specifically a help/reference card for 'caveman' functionality with unique trigger terms.
+Unlikely to conflict with other skills due to the specific 'caveman' domain qualifier.

 3 / 3